shantanoo/machineid/README.md

 Returns original machine id as a `string`.

-### Function: ProtectedID(appID string) (string, error)
+### Function: ProtectedID(appID, id string) (string, error)

 Returns hashed version of the machine ID as a `string`.
 The hash is generated in a cryptographically secure way, using a fixed, application-specific key (calculates HMAC-SHA256 of the app ID, keyed by the machine ID).
+If id is empty string, id is set to value returned by ID()

 ## What you get